balancer/balancer-api/README.md

 To find your GraphQL URL and API Key you'll need to visit the AWS console and go to AppSync -> settings.
 Copy and paste these values into your .env file as `APPSYNC_URL` and `APPSYNC_KEY` for testing.

-You can run the script `src/scripts/graphql-query.js` to see example requests fetching pools from the API.
+You can run `npm run build` then run the script `dist/scripts/graphql-query.ts` to see example requests fetching pools from the API.

 ## Options